copsTvFan/cops-episode-guide/guide.md

 - (Atlanta, GA -- 5:05 AM Traffic Stop) Zone 1 -- Officer Frank Huff says police are like regular people just doing their jobs.
 He then pursues a white Dodge Durango seen in a known drug area.
 Officer Huff pursues a driver who eventually loses control of his vehicle and slams into a wall.
 - (Chattanooga, TN -- 12:43 AM Domestic Disturbance Call) Officer Kevin Willoughby questions a woman with a large plug of hair missing from the back of her head, which she she claims was the result of being assaulted by a man she met at an AA meeting.
-- In Des Moines, IA, Officer Curtis loses sight of a fleeing suspect, and with the help of a witness, discovers the man relieving himself in a public port-a-potty.
+- (Des Moines, IA -- 2:15 AM Suspicious Vehicle) Officer Chris Curtis loses sight of a fleeing suspect, and with the help of a witness, discovers the man relieving himself in a public port-a-potty.

 ## CP-1418